School Board Policy 528 -

 II.
 General Statement of Policy

-The school district may require such a student to obtain the certification of a physician that the student is physically and emotionally able to continue participation in the normal education program or activity so long as such a certification is required of all students for other physical or emotional conditions requiring the attention of a physician.
+C. The school district may require such a student to obtain the certification of a physician that the student is physically and emotionally able to continue participation in the student's typical education program or activity so long as such a certification is required of all students for other physical or emotional conditions requiring the attention of a physician.

-Any student, parent or guardian having questions regarding this policy should discuss it with the appropriate school district official provided by policy.
+G. Any student, parent or guardian having questions regarding the application of Title IX and its regulations and/or this policy should discuss them with the Title IX coordinator.
+Questions relating solely to Title IX and its regulations may be referred to the Assistant Secretary for Civil Rights of the United States Department of Education.
 In the absence of a specific designee, an inquiry or complaint should be referred to the superintendent or the school district human rights officer.

-Any reports of unlawful discrimination under this policy will be handled, investigated and acted upon in the manner specified in Policy 522 - Student Sex Nondiscrimination.
+H. Any reports of unlawful discrimination under this policy will be handled, investigated and acted upon in the manner specified in Policy 522.

 20 U.S.C. §§ 1681-1688 (Title IX of the Education Amendments of 1972)